Tagliacozzo

-Tagliacozzo (Marsicano: Tajacózzo) is a town and comune in the province of L'Aquila, Abruzzo, central Italy.
+Tagliacozzo (/it/; Tajacózzo) is a town and comune (municipality) in the province of L'Aquila, Abruzzo, central Italy.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Tagliacozzo lies in an area inhabited in early historic times by the Aequi and the Marsi, although the first mentions of the town dates from the 11th century AD.
 Later it was a possession on the Orsini, who established a mint here.
 They were succeeded by the Colonna (local lords including Prospero and Marcantonio Colonna), who held the Duchy of Tagliacozzo until 1806.

 Near the modern city (more precisely, near Scurcola Marsicana) was fought the Battle of Tagliacozzo (1268) between Conradin of Hohenstaufen and Charles I of Anjou, which resulted in Conradin's defeat and eventual execution.